coolsnady/hcwallet/rpc/documentation/api.md

     - `REVOKED`: A ticket that has been revoked.

-- `BlockDetails block`: The block the ticket was mined.
-It is null if the ticket hasn't been mined yet.

-  **Nested Message** `BlockDetails`

-  - `bytes hash`: The binary hash of the block.

-  - `int32 height`: The block height.

-  - `int64 timestamp`: The timestamp the block was mined.

 **Expected errors:**

 - `InvalidArgument`: A non-default block hash field did not have the correct length.

-- `InvalidArgument`: A negative target value was provided.

 - `Aborted`: The wallet database is closed.